tonyscottpage/site/services.markdown

 <h2 id="stories">Stories</h2>

 Your team's story becomes a journey to purpose.
 The story began selfishly: each saying what you need.
 You tackled the 'relational' (who do you depend on?) and the 'personal' (what is frustrating?).
 Pennies dropped and eyes lit up.
-You clarified the direction and gave feedback to sharpen contributions.
-Action became tighter producing impacts and insights.
+You gave feedback to sharpen contributions.
+Impacts and insights sprung from tighter action.
 Trust and reputation grew.
 You were shifting the system towards a better world.

 Right now leaders we are working with - from Vienna to London, Scotland to South Africa, and Botswana to Bristol - are creating new stories.
 So what new story can light your people up?